PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 15:03:13
+Last updated: 2024-04-02 15:04:27
-Random Quote: Some people go to priests; others to poetry; I to my friends. - Virginia Woolf
+Random Quote: In order to win, you must expect to win. - Richard Bach